 Let me repeat: If they don’t want to do their work, let it be.
 They are not allowed to play in any form until it’s done.
 Nothing… until their work is done.

-You’ve stacked the deck in your favor here, because if they choose not to do their homework, they’ll ultimately be bored to tears.
+You’ve stacked the deck in your favor here because if they choose not to do their homework, they’ll ultimately be bored to tears.
 It may take a few days for this to sink in, but be patient.
 Allow them to be totally and completely bored and they’ll choose to get their homework finished.

 Do nagging and lecturing and pleading work?
 In my experience with many parents, they’re always short-term solutions.
-This approach only leads to more nagging, more pleading, and, ultimately, your taking more responsibility for your children’s behavior.
+This approach only leads to more nagging, more pleading, and, ultimately, you’re taking more responsibility for your children’s behavior.
 As your children get older, you’ll end up arguing and fighting with them.
 In fact, this can start happening as early as five years old.

 Instead, make the requirements clear: Work then play.
 You don’t lecture, remind, or repeatedly discuss this requirement.
 Rather, you remain firm and unwavering in your denial of play activities until the work is complete.
 Take the focus off controlling your child’s behavior and focus on the circumstances surrounding the behavior.

 Don’t try to force them to do their homework; just allow them to be bored.
 They may resist or argue, but don’t engage with them by negotiating or yelling.
 Just walk away and keep the structure in place.
-At first this may mean locking all the toys in the trunk of the car or unhooking the cable from the TV set or sending the neighborhood friends home.
+At first, this may mean locking all the toys in the trunk of the car or unhooking the cable from the TV set, or sending the neighborhood friends home.
 But under no circumstances do you nag or push or prod.
 Instead, you allow your children to have the opportunity to learn from the experience that you’ve created for them.

 4. Focus on efforts, not outcomes.

 When parents try to influence their children’s academic behavior, they often focus on outcomes.
 But when you praise the A your daughter got on a test, it’s too late!
 The effort that produced the A occurred well before the test, and that’s where your attention should be.
 If your son normally takes an hour to do his homework, catch him once or twice during that hour.
 Don’t interrupt, just touch him on the shoulder, smile at him, ask him if he wants some juice.
 If he’s looking out the window or playing with his pencil, ignore him.
 Engage him briefly only when’s he’s actually working.
-As he’s finishing up, give him a hug and praise his hard work.
+As he’s finishing up, hug him and praise his hard work.

-Of course you’ll notice when they do well, but try to keep most of your attention on the effort they put forth rather than the outcome.
+Of course, you’ll notice when they do well, but try to keep most of your attention on the effort they put forth rather than the outcome.
 This way, they can feel good about themselves whenever they do their best, no matter what their best means in terms of grades.
 If they learn to always put forth their best effort, what more could you want?

 5. Focus on independent learning and thinking.